-"It started 25 years ago with Athens having the foresight to build a mixed-waste materials recovery facility.
+"It started 25 years ago, with Athens having the foresight to build a mixed-waste materials recovery facility in the San Gabriel Valley.
 Back then, we used mining equipment to separate recyclables from mixed-waste.
 Now, we use the OSP to recover nutrient-rich organic liquid and turn it into fuel.
 At Athens, we continue paving the way in recyclables recovery and landfill diversion to help foster a safe, healthy, and sustainable environment in our community," Olmos said.